Husamuddin-tech/Resume-AI-Analyzer/README.md

 - Harnesses Google Gemini for deep, nuanced resume evaluation
 - Non-technical users get actionable feedback instantly
 - Clean, intuitive interface on both mobile and desktop
 - Built to scale and evolve with future expansion

 ---

-## 📈 Future Roadmap

-- **Tailored feedback**: Upload job descriptions for targeted match scoring
-- **PDF export**: Download complete analysis reports
-- **Multi‑model AI**: Integrate with Claude, LLaMA, open‑source LLMs
-- **Browser extension**: Instant resume scanning on any page
-- **Bias & fairness module**: Benchmarking via FAIRE frameworks and metrics

----